 In Mr. Bean’s Holiday, Mr. Bean travels to France but only knows the French word for “yes.”
 His inability to say “no” causes all sorts of mishaps.
-To ensure that your stay in Korea doesn’t end up like Mr. Bean’s trip to France, make sure you know how to say “no” in Korean!
+To ensure that your stay in Korea doesn’t end up like Mr. Bean’s trip to France, make sure you learn to say “no” in Korean!

 Formal and Standard “No” in Korean

-You can use this word in both formal and standard Korean.
-The word can be used by itself.
+You can use 아니요 (aniyo) in both formal and standard Korean.
+This is the most basic form of saying “no” and can be used by itself.

 Some alternate spellings that you might see are 아니오 (anio) and 아뇨 (anyo).
 These mean the same thing, but the correct spelling is 아니요 (a-ni-yo).
 Therefore, use this spelling when you use the word.